-As shown in the sketch, the carburetor has the graduations.
-When the triangle mark on the carburetor rotor meets the most right mark, throttle is fully closed.
-When the triangle mark meets the top mark, throttle is fully open.
-The range is 86 degrees.
-You may use other three marks as the reference marking of throttle opening to your preference when hovering.
+As shown in the sketch, the carburetor has graduation marks.
+When the triangle mark on the carburetor rotor meets the far right mark, the throttle is fully closed.
+When the triangle mark meets the top mark, the throttle is fully open.
+The range is 77 degrees.
+You may use the other three marks as the reference marking of throttle opening to your preference when hovering.